ohdsi-studies/Covid19EstimationHydroxychloroquine/README.md

 - [Java](http://java.com)
 - 25 GB of free disk space

-See [this video](https://youtu.be/K9_0s2Rchbo) for instructions on how to set up the R environment on Windows.
+See [here](https://ohdsi.github.io/MethodsLibrary/rSetup.html) for instructions on how to set up the R environment on Windows.

 How to run
 ==========